×

 When we asked people what advice they would give someone preparing to move to Girona, they said:

 "Expats moving to Girona should be aware of the following: 1.
 Language: While Spanish is the official language, Catalan is widely spoken in Girona.
 It is helpful to learn both languages to better integrate into the local community.
 2. Cost of living: Girona has a lower cost of living compared to larger Spanish cities like Barcelona and Madrid.
 However, it is still essential to budget and plan for expenses such as housing, utilities, and transportation.
 3. Housing: The housing market in Girona offers various options, including apartments, townhouses, and villas.
 It is essential to research the different neighborhoods and their respective costs before deciding on a place to live.
 4. Healthcare: Spain has a high-quality public healthcare system, and Girona has several hospitals and medical centers.
 Expats should ensure they have the appropriate health insurance coverage, either through their employer or a private provider.
 5. Transportation: Girona has a reliable public transportation system, including buses and trains.
 The city is also easily walkable and bike-friendly.
 Expats should consider their transportation needs when choosing a place to live.
 6. Employment: Girona has a diverse economy, with opportunities in sectors such as tourism, technology, and manufacturing.
 Expats should research job prospects in their field before moving to the city.
 7. Education: Girona has a range of educational options for expat families, including public, private, and international schools.
 It is essential to research the various schools and their curricula to find the best fit for your children.
 8. Climate: Girona has a Mediterranean climate, with hot summers and mild winters.
 Expats should be prepared for the seasonal weather changes and plan their wardrobes accordingly.
 9. Culture and lifestyle: Girona is known for its rich history, stunning architecture, and vibrant cultural scene.
 Expats should take the time to explore the city and immerse themselves in the local customs and traditions.
 10. Networking: Connecting with other expats and locals can help ease the transition to life in Girona.
-There are various clubs, organizations, and online forums where expats can meet and share their experiences," wrote a member in Girona.
+There are various clubs, organizations, and online forums where expats can meet and share their experiences," said one expat in Girona.

 How do I find a place to live in Girona?